-It is expected that the traffic generator is used to construct network packets and will provide the evaluator with the ability simulate network attacks.
-The traffic generator does not need to be specialized equipment, but can be a COTS (commercial off the shelf) commercial, shareware, or freeware FMT_SMF.1(2) Specification of Management Functions.
+It is expected that the traffic generator is used to construct network packets and will provide the evaluator with the ability to simulate network attacks.
+The traffic generator can be a COTS (commercial off the shelf), shareware, or freeware product; special equipment is not necessary.